nipunarora098/Flight_Bookinig/README.md

 # Flight Booking System

 ## Description
-This is an Airline managemnet and flight booking system based on microservices architecture.
+This is an Airline management and flight booking system based on microservices architecture.
 It has 4 microservices:
 1. Flight Service
 2. Booking Service
 3. Authentication Service